ashiya2701/CS201_Project_Gale_Shapley_Algo/README.md

 ##Prove that everyone is admitted to one of the university at the end of algorithm.

-Input:
-The user has to firstly input n-the number of students.
-Then preference matrix of student and preference matrix of university is taken.
-The matrix is a square matrix of n×n containing n spaced integers in a row.
-Output:
-Stable pairs of Student and university are outputted.

 At the end of the algorithm, all  students will be admitted to one of the universities.
 This is because each university will eventually be applied for admission by at least one of the students , thus every university will be admitted by some student.